Distributionally Robust Acceleration Control Barrier Filter for Efficient UAV Obstacle Avoidance: Method

 \subsection{DR-CVaR Early Warning}

 Additionally, the framework uses an early trigger to complement ACBF based on conditional value at risk (CVaR)~\cite{cvar2023,drcvar2023}.
 We introduce a real-time distributionally robust CVaR (DR-CVaR) layer that operates in conjunction with the proposed ACBF controller.
-The DR-CVaR predicts the obstacle's future state to check if it violates a dynamic distance to the UAV.
-This layer does not enforce the barrier constraints directly; it only anticipates imminent violations and triggers avoidance early.
+The DR-CVaR trigger samples predictions from the tracker's Gaussian output, assuming constant acceleration and bounded braking actions to check if it violates a dynamic distance to the UAV.
+The DR-CVaR anticipates imminent violations and triggers early avoidance.
+It acts as an early-warning layer that, when activated, tightens ACBF enforcement by adjusting horizon and risk, and only triggers when the risk condition is met (see Fig.~2).
 Once triggered, the system hands control to the ACBF block, which operates on horizon $H$.

-For each obstacle $i$ and prediction time $t_k \in [0,\tau]$, the set of propagated sample states is defined by $P^{(n)}(t_k)$ and $V^{(n)}(t_k)$ for the $n$-th sample prediction.
-The $\tau$ denotes the reaction latency and handles preemptive risk checks, while $H$ ensures constraint satisfaction.
+For each obstacle $i$ and prediction time $t_k$ sampled on a discrete grid within $ [0,H_{max}]$, the set of propagated sample states is defined by $P^{(n)}(t_k)$ and $V^{(n)}(t_k)$ for the $n$-th sample prediction.
 For each sample $P^{(n)}, V^{(n)}$, we define the LoS unit vector, i.e., $n^{(n)}$ and the closing speed $v^{(n)}$ computed as in Eq.~\eqref{relquan}.
 This helps to estimate a dynamic distance for the $n$-th sample

-where $a_{\mathrm{i}}$ and $a_{\mathrm{e}}$ denote the available deceleration magnitudes of the obstacle and the UAV deceleration.
+where $a_{\mathrm{i}}$ and $a_{\mathrm{e}}$ denote the available magnitudes of the obstacle and the UAV deceleration.
+The $\tau$ denotes the reaction latency.
 Then, the safe distance is

 The corresponding violation term is

 To guard against distributional mismatch, we add a Wasserstein upshift $\epsilon L_Z$ with radius $\epsilon$ and Lipschitz constant $L_Z$~\cite{wasserstein}.
 We adopt the standard empirical CVaR definition using the worst $m$ samples~\cite{cvar2023,drcvar2023}